ntabee/h2o/README.md

 Status
 --
 At the very moment, this is only at the stage of:
-- just managed to work on my personal Linux box
+- ~~just managed to work on my personal Linux box~~ a quick setup script is placed at `examples/tile-demo`, it builds a tiny demo-purpose tile server, covering a small region around Tokyo, Japan.
-- with a tiny dataset (covering Tokyo), and
 - tested by a quick & cheap [wrk](https://github.com/wg/wrk) script

-Further, *no documentations*, nor *demo* environment is done yet;
-these will be supplied soon, hopefully!
+*No documentations*, ~~nor *demo* environment~~ is done yet (will be supplied soon, hopefully!), but a [live demo](http://h2o-tile-demo.ddns.net:8080/) is running on Amazon EC2

 Author
 --